A formula for the Euler class of foliations: Previous work on graphs and taut foliations

 In \cite[Section 7]{dunfield_floer_2020}, Dunfield used a special kind of triangulation to construct taut foliations on closed $3$-manifolds.
 Given a triangulation $\mc T$ of a closed $3$-manifold $M$, an \emph{edge orientation} is a choice of orientation on the edges of $\mc T$.
 An edge orientation is \emph{acyclic} if no $2$-simplex of $\mc T$ has a directed cycle as boundary orientation.
-In particular, every triangle has two \emph{short edges} and one \emph{long edge}, see Figure 6 of \cite{dunfield_floer_2020}.
-The existence of an acyclic edge orientation guarantees we can define a cooriented branched surface $\mc B$ in $M$ dual to the triangulation, see Figure 7 of \cite{dunfield_floer_2020}.
+In particular, every triangle has two \emph{short edges} and one \emph{long edge}, as in \cite[Figure 6]{dunfield_floer_2020}.
+The existence of an acyclic edge orientation guarantees we can define a cooriented branched surface $\mc B$ in $M$ dual to the triangulation, as in \cite[Figure 7]{dunfield_floer_2020}.
 An acyclic edge orientation is \emph{foliar} if the associated branched surface is laminar in the sense of Li \cite{li_laminar_2002} and its exterior consists of product balls.
 In fact, the property of being foliar can be completely described just in terms of the edge orientation, i.e., without referring to the branched surface \cite{dunfield_floer_2020}.
 It follows that if $\mc T$ admits a foliar orientation, then $M$ has a taut foliation.

 If the manifold $M$ has a taut foliation with vanishing Euler class, then its fundamental group is left-orderable, and this is of significant interest for the L-space Conjecture \cite{dunfield_floer_2020}.
 Dunfield then shows how to compute the Euler class of a taut foliation induced by a foliar orientation.
 This is now explained.